marcelrienks/fluidity/docs/plan.md

 #### 3. Deployment Script Updates
 - **Server Deployment**: Remove verbose CloudFormation stack output, export only essential variables
 - **Agent Deployment**:
-  - Make sudo check explicit at startup
-  - Skip interactive IP prompt if server IP can be obtained later
-  - Pass endpoints from server deployment to agent
   - No blocking wait for Fargate task - allow agent to handle IP resolution
-- **Sudo Requirements**: Both scripts check for sudo/root privilege at startup and exit with clear message if not running as root

 ### Benefits
 - Complete deployment without manual IP extraction